 Y-8X is PLAN's first long-range maritime patrol aircraft (range 5,000km).
 It is equipped with an American Litton AN/APS-504(V)3 surface search radar in an enlarged undernose radome plus western navigational systems for long range patrols over the sea.
 The aircraft also hastwo large SLR cameras installed in the rear cargobay.Around 3 Y-8Xs are believed in service with PLA Naval Aviation (S/N 9261-9291, 9281 later converted to Y-8J) stationed in Shangdong Province.
 They have been carrying out routine long-range ELINT missions near the coast of Japan and South Korea, prompting interceptions by F-15s and F-16s from the two countries.
 Some Y-8Xs (Y-8XG?
 9271 & 9291) have been upgraded with a FLIR turret installed underneath the forward fuselage as well as small white bar-shaped ECM antennas on both sides of the forward fuselage.
 A canoe shaped fairing was seen attached to the bottom of middle fuselage, which could house a new SAR radar (KLC-9?).
 The aircraft also has RWR antennas installed on its vertical tail fin and tail cone. - Last Updated 5/13/16

 This airborne early warning (AEW) variant of Y-8 (Project 515) was first spotted near Shanghai in 2000.
 It features a Skymaster surveillance radar housed in a enlarged, partially dropped nose radome, a configuration similar to the smaller Britten Norman Defender twin turboprop for ground and maritime patrol and AEW roles.
 6-8 sets of this radar system were purchased by China in 1996 from UK's Racal for $66m.
 The Skymaster radar has a maximum detection range of 400km.
 A total of 100 aerial targets can be tracked simultaneously.
 Y-8J also has a limited C&C capability.
 The control center can direct up to 6 aircraft to intercept enemy aircraft with around 4 display consoles in a small pressurized cabin.
 It can also provide target information to surface ships and submarines via datalink.
+The aircraft also has RWR antennas installed on the forward fuselage below the cabin and above the tail cone.
 The first prototype flew on September 26, 1998.
 So far 4 Y-8J AEW platforms (S/N 9281, 9301, 9311, 9321) were converted by Shannxi Aircraft Industry Corporation (SAC) and all are in service with PLAN.
 They have been flying routine ELINT missions over the East China Sea facing Japan.
 It was speculated that the aircraft could be used to provide targeting information for long-range anti-ship missiles, but this has not been confirmed.
 This AEW variant is believed to be less capable than the KJ-200 AWACS just entering service with PLAN but can be viewed as a stop-gap measure.
 Recent images (December 2014) indicated that a dorsal SATCOM antenna has been installed.
-Some (S/N 9311 & 9321) were seen having two small windows installed underneath the tail possibly for photo-reconnaissance purpose. - Last Updated 7/17/16
+Some (S/N 9311 & 9321) were seen having two small windows installed underneath the tail possibly for photo-reconnaissance purpose. - Last Updated 12/2/16

 Y-8CB Cub/High New 1